acz1992/adam-zdan-portfolio/README.md

 -Different Individual Project pages
 -sort layout

+Second Iteration:
+-recreate site as one continuous page that jumps to each section (like Figma)

 -Make Responsive (Do after finishing Odin Project module) -for Skills and Portfolio, use grid technique: grid-template-columns: repeat(autofit, minmax(x, 1fr))